Overcoming Credit Card Addiction…

 Make a Budget & Get addicted to it

-My husband and I have no personal debt and we save almost $150,000 every year – made possible because we have a budget.
+My husband and I have no personal debt and we save earnestly every year – made possible because we have a budget and we watch our spending.
+The age old mantra “you need money to make money” is incredibly true.
+Budgeting helps you build wealth so you can live a better life.
 We update our budget biweekly either Saturday or Sunday afternoons.
-You need to do the same, all the time.
+Credit card addiction sufferers need to do the same.
 There is no point to a budget if you do it a few times and then forget about it.
 You will be back to the old false positive feedback loop in no time.

 Side Hustle like Crazy

+There are anti-side hustle groups out there.
+Why?
+Because side hustling normalizes poverty in an area of increasing income inequality.
 The more a person works the less tempted they feel to overspend.
 The idle hand is a dangerous one.
 Make sure to keep yourself busy for the duration of your debt payback plan.
 Look online for different gigs that can help you conquer idleness.
 Sell your possessions on Craig’s List or eBay.
-Find gigs on Fiverr or Rover. $5 for this or $20 for that might not seem like much but math-money-magic adds up.
-At the end of the day you will be surprised how much you made and how little you will miss those possession you sold.
+Find gigs on Fiverr or pet sit on Rover. $5 for this or $20 for that might not seem like much but math-money-magic adds up.
+At the end of the day you will be surprised how much you made and how little you will miss those possession you’ve sold.

 Transfer Owed Balances to a Lower-Interest Credit Card